How to Study for the GMAT

 This guide will introduce you to tips, tricks, and techniques that can supplement your foundational knowledge and skills to improve your score in a short amount of time.
 They also serve as an antidote to the far too common pre-exam jitters that tend to afflict most GMAT test-takers.

-Chapter 1 – Understanding the GMAT More than 6,000 international graduate schools rely on the Graduate Management Admission Test (GMAT) for narrowing down the list of applicants to their traditional campus and now even top accredited online MBA programs.
+Chapter 1 – Understanding the GMAT More than 6,000 international graduate schools rely on the Graduate Management Admission Test (GMAT) for narrowing down the list of applicants to their traditional campus and now even MBA degrees online.
 One of the reasons why GMAT is so popular is that it focuses on reasoning rather than rote memorization.
 The test is designed to predict how successful you will be as a management trainee.
 Prove your mettle by acing the GMAT.
 Start with the GMAT basics, such as formal, sections, score breakdown and more discussed in chapter one.

 Chapter 2 – Most Common Reasons for Failing the GMAT Even though the GMAT does not require students to memorize things extensively and reproduce them on answer sheets, it remains a tricky exam to crack.
 Why do students fail the GMAT?
 Those who fail often do so because they forget to brush-up the basics, mismanage time, make careless mistakes, or do all three simultaneously.
 Read on to find out what the most common reasons for GMAT failure are, and how to nip them in the bud.